ziotom78/planck_insdb_demo/README.md

 ### Prerequisites

+You must have Python 3; it is advised to create a virtual environment before installing InstrumentDB.

+### Installation

+1. Clone the repo:
+    ```sh
+    git clone https://github.com/ziotom78/instrumentdb.git && cd instrumentdb
+    ```

+2. Install all the dependencies using `poetry`
+    ```sh
+    pip install -r requirements.txt
+    ```

+3. Create a custom configuration file and customize it.
+Be sure to put some random password in `SECRET_KEY`!
+    ```sh
+    cp .env.example .env && vim .env
+    ```

+3. Create the database
+    ```sh
+    ./manage.py migrate
+    ```

+4. Create a superuser
+    ```sh
+    ./manage.py createsuperuser
+    ```

+4. Fire up the web server
+    ```sh
+    ./manage.py runserver
+    ```

+5. Connect to http://127.0.0.1:8000/ and enjoy!

+### Developer installation

-You must have Python 3 and [Poetry](https://python-poetry.org/) already installed on your system.
-I developed it under Linux Manjaro, but it should be usable on other platforms too (Windows, Mac OS X, FreeBSD, …).
+Developers willing to hack instrumentdb should install [Poetry](https://python-poetry.org/).
+I developed InstrumentDB under Linux Manjaro and Linux Mint 20.1, but it should be usable on other platforms too (Windows, Mac OS X, FreeBSD, …).

 To install Poetry, see [here](https://python-poetry.org/docs/#installation).

-### Installation

 1. Clone the repo:
     ```sh
     git clone https://github.com/ziotom78/instrumentdb.git && cd instrumentdb